mulesoft-assets/template-sfdc2db-user-broadcast/README.md

 + Locate the properties file `mule.dev.properties`, in src/main/resources
 + Complete all the properties required as per the examples in the section [Properties to be configured](#propertiestobeconfigured)
++ Add dependency for your Database driver to the pom.xml and rebuild
++ Configure GenericDatabaseConnector in Global Elements section to use your database specific driver.
+Classpath to the driver needs to be supplied here.
 + Once that is done, right click on you Anypoint Template project folder
 + Hover you mouse over `"Run as"`
 + Click on  `"Mule Application"`